convertigo/convertigo-doc/reference-manual/convertigo-objects/fullsync/design-document.md

 ObjIcon: /images/beans/couchdb/images/designdocument_color_32x32.png
 topnav: topnavobj
 ---
 ##### Defines a CouchDB design document.

-A <b>Design document</b> is a special CouchDB document which helps querying a CouchDB database.<br/><br/>You will be able to define views, updates and filters in the design document.
-As design documents are replicated on the mobile devices as any other document, defining a view on the server side will enable to query the same view on the mobile device.<br/><br/>Views can also be queried on the server side by using  the <b>GetView</b> transaction.
+A **Design document** is a special CouchDB document which helps querying a CouchDB database.

+You will be able to define views, updates and filters in the design document.
+As design documents are replicated on the mobile devices as any other document, defining a view on the server side will enable to query the same view on the mobile device.

+Views can also be queried on the server side by using  the **GetView** transaction.

 Property | Type | Category | Description
 --- | --- | --- | ---